 You can appoint your attorneys to work jointly in relation to all decisions, jointly and severally in relation to all decisions or jointly in respect of some matters and jointly and severally in respect of others.
 For example you may wish to appoint your attorneys to act jointly in relation to selling your house but jointly and severally in respect of dealing with your day-to-day finances.
 It is now also possible to appoint replacement attorneys should your original attorney die or become incapable of acting as your attorney.

 A donor is able to restrict or limit the occasions when the attorney should act for them or they can give attorneys general authority to act on their behalf in relation to all the donor’s property and affairs.
 The donor is also able to give the attorney guidance, for example on how they would like their finances dealt with.
-Or in relation to a Lasting Power of Attorney for health and welfare, such as what treatments the donor might prefer not to have, or where the donor may want to live.
+Or in relation to an LPA for health and welfare, such as what treatments the donor might prefer not to have, or where the donor may want to live.

 The donor is asked to choose up to five people to be notified when the LPA is to be registered with the Office of the Public Guardian.
 Once registered the attorney has authority to act.
 The attorney has no authority to act under an LPA until it is registered.
-This differs to the previous situation with EPAs.
+This differs to the previous situation with enduring powers of attorney EPA.

 Before registration is carried out the people named on the LPA will be notified by the donor or their attorneys of the impending registration.
 On the basis that there are no objections to the registration process the document will be registered and the attorney will then have full authority to act.

-When preparing either type of LPA there must be a Certificate Provider.
-Without the Certificate Provider’s statement and signature, the Power cannot be registered or used.
+When preparing either type of lasting power of attorney there must be a Certificate Provider.
+Without the Certificate Provider’s statement and signature, the power cannot be registered or used.

 There are two types of Certificate Provider namely skills based or knowledge based.